Workday/prometheus-akka/README.md

 # prometheus-akka

 This project is a fork of [Kamon-Akka](http://kamon.io/documentation/kamon-akka/0.6.6/overview/).
-The Kamon team have done a great job and if you just experimenting with metrics collection, then their tools and documentation are a great starting point.
+The Kamon team have done a great job and if you are just experimenting with metrics collection, then their tools and documentation are a great starting point.
 Our internal monitoring tools work better with [Prometheus Java Client](https://github.com/prometheus/client_java) based metrics than with [Kamon](http://kamon.io/documentation/get-started/) based metrics.
 The use of the [Kamon-Prometheus](https://github.com/MonsantoCo/kamon-prometheus) bridge was not as smooth as we had hoped.

 Other Differences from Kamon-Akka:
-- we do not support Kamon TraceContexts as currently have no use case for them yet
+- we do not support Kamon TraceContexts, as currently have no use case for them yet
 - we only support Scala 2.11 and Scala 2.12
 - we only build with Akka 2.4 but this jar works fine with Akka 2.5 too
 - we have added Actor Group support (see description in Metrics section)